 Development opportunities for individuals are central to the sporting offer at St Mary's and we have a vast array of opportunities for students to gain qualifications and experience whilst enhancing their employability.

-More information about the Coaching Bursary - and our sport scholarships - can be found in the Scholarships and Bursaries section.
+More information about the Coaching Bursary - and our other sport scholarships - can be found in the Scholarships and Bursaries section.

 Did you know?